 Contracts awarded for the CLOV development project

-HVAC products and solutions, such as valves, fire and gas dampers, monitoring systems, dampers, airflow management and distribution products, were supplied by Halton.
+Heating, ventilation and air conditioning (HVAC) products and solutions, such as valves, fire and gas dampers, monitoring systems, dampers, airflow management and distribution products, were supplied by Halton.
 The laundry machines for the FPSO were supplied by Loipart.